 Most summer angling tips articles you’ll read can be bish-bash-bosh basic.
-But there are element to factor into the equation….
+But there are elements to factor into the equation….

-Warmer weather, bright sunshine (ok, maybe not every day!) and water that often carries a lot more colour means we need to think more about gear, bait, feeding and presentation.
+Warmer weather, bright sunshine (okay, maybe not every day!), and water that often carries a lot more colour, means we need to think more about gear, bait, feeding and presentation.

 But don’t worry.
 In most case this means fishing can be a lot easier than it was in those dismal, cold months of winter when we also had to contend many days with clear water.

 Summer fishing comes into two simple categories – the days when the fish want to feed and those when they are decidedly difficult.